mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-In an effort to ingratiate themselves with the locals, initiates from the Keep were regularly parcelled out to members of Wrebil’s ruling bureaucracy, where they made themselves invaluable members of
+In an effort to ingratiate themselves with the locals, initiates from the Keep were regularly parcelled out to members of Wrebil's ruling bureaucracy, where they made themselves invaluable members of
 Wrebilian society.
 When the marines came down from the heavens and the Keep was destroyed,